 Principle of laser deep penetration welding

-Laser deep penetration welding generally uses optical fiber continuous laser beam to connect materials.
+Laser deep penetration welding typically uses an optical fiber continuous laser beam to join materials.
+The metallurgical process of this method is similar to electron beam welding and is accomplished through a “keyhole” structure.

-The four walls of the small hole are surrounded by molten metal and the liquid metal is surrounded by solid materials (in most conventional welding processes and laser conduction welding, energy is first deposited on the surface of the workpiece and then transmitted to the interior by transmission).
+The small holes are filled with high-temperature steam that is generated by the continuous evaporation of the wall material under the laser’s irradiation.
+The four walls of the holes are surrounded by molten metal, and the liquid metal is surrounded by solid materials.
+In most conventional welding processes and laser conduction welding, energy is first deposited on the surface of the workpiece and then transmitted to the interior through conduction.

-All of the above processes happen so fast that the welding speed can easily reach several meters per minute.
+All these processes occur so quickly that the welding speed can easily reach several meters per minute.

 6 series aluminum fiber CW laser welding (this is the high-speed rail floor)